houston/houston-slack/README.md

 # Houston::Slack

-This module allows Houston to post messages on Slack and to listen (and respond) to conversations via [Slack's Real Time Messaging API](https://api.slack.com/rtm)
+This module allows Houston to post messages on Slack and to listen (and respond) to conversations via [Slack's Real Time Messaging API](https://api.slack.com/rtm).

+Communicating with Slack via its APIs is implemented by [slacks](https://github.com/houston/slacks).

+Matching listeners to incoming messages is implemented by [attentive](https://github.com/houston/attentive).

 ## Installation